 If you select Tabular Printout and then select Print or Print Preview you will be asked to enter a name (or number) that will appear on the chart to associate the results with a particular component.
 This can be up to 12 digits.
 The table will be sent to the printer or appear on screen as a preview.
 You can choose to print from the preview screen or, after viewing, you can close the screen and make adjustments before actually printing.
-If you are confident that the print directly without choosing the preview option.
+If you are confident that the printout will be as you wish then you can print directly without choosing the preview option.